Moonlington/Luna/README.md

 Just click this beautiful link: **https://discordapp.com/oauth2/authorize?&client_id=170405995049254913&scope=bot&permissions=-1**

 ## If i want to run her myself, how do i do that?
-First make a file called `credentials.json`, where you enter your bot account's client_id and token.
+First make a file called `config.json`, where you enter your bot account's prefix, token and (probably) your own id.
 It should look like this.

 ```JSON
 {